Instamrkt/slate/source/includes/_websocket_api_calls_betting_pools.md

 pool_id | :YOUR_POOL_ID | The server-generated pool id.
 Necessary for making all pool-related calls. description | null | The provided pool description - question which will be desplayed to users. pool_type | 1 | Provided pool type: 1 - parimutuel event based, 2 - parimutuel time based, 3 - binary event based, 4 - binary time based.
-action | null | The provided action on which the prediction is made. people_involved | 0 | Number of people who already placed predictions in pool.
+action_id | null | The provided action on which the prediction is made. people_involved | 0 | Number of people who already placed predictions in pool.
 Will be incremented on every prediction. money_at_stake | 0.0 | Amount of money already placed predictions in pool.
 Will be incremented on every prediction. target_level | 0 | The computed target level for sent targets.
 E.g. - 1 for "argentina, brazil", 2 for "argentina:9, brazil:7"